 If you choose, you can even roast a smaller bird (though the leftovers are so good, that’s a hard argument to make).

-For appetizer portions, Jennie-O is a font of great entertaining ideas based around turkey, like pesto turkey pinwheels and smoked Gouda and turkey dip.
+For appetizer portions, Jennie-O provides great entertaining ideas based around turkey.

 These turkey pockets are made super easy by the addition of pre-made dough.